wyd520520/MobileNet-SSD-windows/README.md

 # Windows Caffe

-**This is an experimental, fixed some bugs from https://github.com/runhang/caffe-ssd-windows and I add below item into project
+**This is an experimental, fixed some bugs from https://github.com/runhang/caffe-ssd-windows and I add Following item into project
 1. add opencv imshow windows to ssd_dectect
 2. add MobileNet to detector